 To get ready for the approximate 100-mile bike ride, preparations and training happen year round.
 There are monthly meetings for Riders and Volunteers to understand the importance of why we Ride, and conduct Ride business like having the right cycling apparel, learning how to prepare both mentally and physically, as well as garner fundraising tips.

 What participants learn immediately is that although they are going to ride their bikes approximately 100 miles in one day, this event is "not about a bike ride".
 It is about raising awareness of the plight of missing children, and spreading a message of abduction prevention and of hope – that this group will never stop searching for your missing child.
 It is about a mission "to make our children safer …one child at a time".
 The bicycles are simply a vehicle to help carry the message along.
-We always Ride on the 3rd Friday in May as our commemoration to National Missing Children's Day (5/25).
+We have always held the Ride on the 3rd Friday in May as a commemoration to National Missing Children's Day (5/25).
+In 2016, we adjusted our Ride Day to the first Friday in June to better fulfill our mission of education, accomodating more schools.
+It also helps with extended training in unpredictable upstate NY weather.

 The Ride has grown steadily each year with currently over 450 Rider partcipants.
 There are now five Rides for Missing Children in New York State – The Ride in Utica is called The Ride for Missing Children-Central New York.
 We also have The Ride for Missing Children-Rochester, The Ride for Missing Children-Syracuse, The Ride For Missing Children-Buffalo, and The Ride for Missing Children-Capital District in Albany.
 We are pleased to announce that we had our inaugural Ride For Missing Children-Texas on October 17, 2014, expanding our reach to extend beyond New York State's borders.